 Vocational education is playing an increasingly important role today as it facilitates and paves the way for careers.
-Acquired professional education provides security for the future, job opportunities in the chosen field, the opportunity to retrain.
+Good communication skills, knowledge of mathematics, natural and social sciences, ability to communicate in foreign languages, ability to use information technology are a requirement of today's labor market.
+In addition, vocational training focuses on business development, environmental and intercultural understanding and self-development to help everyone succeed in their careers.
+The acquired vocational education provides security for the future, job opportunities in the chosen field and greater opportunities for retraining.

 Vocational education programs are updated and live up to the times, so modernization and digitalisation is not an unfamiliar concept.